February 10-July 4, 2017 (Photos taken opening day!)

-The amazing period costumes will be displayed with the original books from Vanderbilt’s library that served as cinematic inspiration.
+As you tour, see special displays with the original books from Vanderbilt’s library that served as cinematic inspiration.
 Vanderbilt was an avid reader and collected more than 22,000 books.
-He also kept a journal of his completed books at age 12 (in 1874).
-See the "Books I Have Read" journal that covers 38 years and includes 3,159 books, will be on display.
-Above is a page from George Vanderbilt’s journal.
+See his "Books I Have Read" journal that covers 38 years and includes 3,159 books.